OxfordRSE/template-project-cpp/README.md

 [Clang Format](https://clang.llvm.org/docs/ClangFormat.html) is a tool to automatically format your code according to a set style configuration.
-This is an incredibly useful tool because it frees you up from having to worry about things like indenting, spacing out your code or breaking long lines of code, just type in your code and let Clang Format clean it up for you.
+This is incredibly useful because it frees you up from having to worry about things like indenting, spacing out your code or breaking long lines of code, just type in your code and let Clang Format clean it up for you.

 You can install Clang Format on Ubuntu using `apt`: